edluyuan/edluyuan/README.md

 <pre>
  ~> <strong>cat note.txt</strong>
-i am a mSc machine learning student at ucl and a research intern in the artificial intelligence and machine learning group at microsoft research</a>.
+i am a msc machine learning student at ucl and a research intern in the artificial intelligence and machine learning group at microsoft research</a>.

  ~> <strong>ls links</strong>